arkag70/Logger/README.md

-This is header only library that logs data into a JSON file
+This is header only library that logs data into various file formats called Sinks.
+Currently supports JSON.
+Any type of Sinks (csv, txt, ...) can be defined inheriting from the class Sink (inc directory).

 ```json
 {